Anisotropic capillary hypersurfaces in a wedge: Introduction

-By carefully investigating the relationships of normal vectors on each part of $\partial\Sigma$, we first prove that the normal translation map $\zeta$ starting from the hypersurface $\Sigma$ can cover the domain enclosed by the hypersurface.
+By carefully investigating the relationships of normal vector fields on each part of \(\partial\Sigma\), we first prove that the anisotropic normal translation map \(\zeta\) starting from the hypersurface \(\Sigma\) can cover the domain enclosed by the hypersurface.
 Upon accomplishing this key step, similar to the closed hypersurface case, we can finally establish the following Heintze-Karcher inequality for anisotropic hypersurfaces with free boundary.